 For all allergies, the first and most important treatment of avoidance.
 When a reaction happens, for severe allergies, healthcare providers prescribe epinephrine, or adrenaline, which is dispensed from an auto-injector, or EpiPen.
 EpiPens should be stored at room-temperature, and should avoid extremes of heat and cold.
 Many families find it helpful to have several EpiPens – say, one for home, one for daycare, and one to carry around throughout the day.

-If your child’s allergy is less severe, his allergist may hold off on prescribing an EpiPen until he reaches the weight guidelines for an EpiPen Jr. – 33 pounds – but if it seems possible that he has a more severe allergy to fish, the allergist may prescribe an EpiPen Jr. anyway.
+If your child’s allergy is less severe, their allergist may hold off on prescribing an EpiPen until they reach the weight guidelines for an EpiPen Jr. – 33 pounds – but if it seems possible that they have a more severe allergy to fish, the allergist may prescribe an EpiPen Jr. anyway.

 - Jordan C. Smallwood.
 “Fish Allergy.”
 KidsHealth.
 The Nemours Foundation, September 2015.
 Retrieved November 27 2017. http://kidshealth.org/en/parents/fish-allergy.html#.

 - “Fish Allergy.”
 Food Allergy Research and Education.
 Food Allergy Research and Education.
 Retrieved November 27 2017. https://www.foodallergy.org/common-allergens/fish.

 - “Fish Allergy: Potential Cross-Reactivity Between Fish.”
 American Academy of Allergy Asthma & Immunology.
 American Academy of Allergy, Asthma, & Immunology, October 23 2013.
 Retrieved November 27 2017. https://www.aaaai.org/ask-the-expert/fish-cross-reactivity.